 Create a "test.php" file in /var/www/html with your favorite editor, use the contents:

 Your browser should now show the PHP information page with all kinds of details.

 The default FPM configuration are quite suitable for a small to medium site and the power of a Pi.
 But in case you need to adjust them see the php-fpm configuration file:

 Parallel install other PHP versions

-This might be needed in case your PHP software required some specific version or is not yet compatible with the latest version.
-The following example will show how to run 7.0, 7.2 (as default) and 7.3 at the same time.
+This might be needed in case your PHP based software required some specific version or is not yet compatible with the latest version.
+The following example will show how to run multiple versions at the same time.

 Install other PHP versions

 Installing other versions of php-fpm is straightforward, just install the phpVersion-fpm packages you need.
 For example, to run both 7.2 and 7.4, install both packages with: